austinrwarner/monadic/README.md

 ```

 This is the monadic equivalent of the `try`/`except` statement in Python.
 It even
-allows you to specify the type of exception to catch, and will raise an exception
+allows you to specify the type(s) of exception to catch, and will raise an exception
 if the wrong type of exception is raised.